edgexfoundry/edgex-examples/application-services/custom/camera-management/README.md

 # Run the EVAM services (in another terminal)
 make run-edge-video-analytics
 # ...
 # Leave this running.
-If needed, press Ctrl-C to stop it
+If needed to stop
+make stop-edge-video-analytics
 ```
 3. Configure Camera Credentials